mfasiolo/mgcViz/README.md

 plot(b)         # Calls print.plotGam()
 ```

-Here `getViz` is now strictly necessary, but converting to a `gamViz` object first saves
+Here `getViz` is not strictly necessary, but converting to a `gamViz` object first saves
 time when we need to call `plot.gam` several times.
-To plot all three plots on one page
+To see all three plots on one page
 we can do:
 ```R
 print(plot(b) + labs(title = NULL), pages = 1)